 NORTHWEST BATTLE BUDDIES

-Northwest Battle Buddies was founded to support our combat veterans.
-Since 2012, we have matched veterans with professionally-trained service dogs, free of charge.
+Northwest Battle Buddies was founded to support our Veterans.
+Since 2012, we have gifted Veterans with professionally-trained service dogs.

 Why We Exist

 22 Veterans a day, over 8000 a year, commit suicide on American Soil.